Modeling Viral Information Spreading via Directed Acyclic Graph Diffusion: DAG Construction

 \subsection{Computing Latent Coordinates}

-We first define $\P \in \mathbb{R}^{N \times K}$, where the $i$-th row of $\P$ contains the $K$-dimensional latent vector $\p_i \in \mathbb{R}^K$ for node $i \in \cV$.
-For notation convenience, we define also $\q_k$ as the $k$-th column of $\P$---the $k$-th coordinate of all $N$ nodes.
-To minimize the latent space distances between connected $1$-hop neighbors $(i,j) \in \cE$ in graph $\cG$, we minimize the \textit{graph Laplacian regularizer} (GLR) \cite{pang17}, \ie,
+We first define matrix $\P \in \mathbb{R}^{N \times K}$, where the $i$-th row of $\P$ contains the $K$-dimensional latent vector $\p_i \in \mathbb{R}^K$ for node $i \in \cV$.
+For convenience of notations, we also define the $k$-th column of $\P$ as $\q_k$---the $k$-th coordinate of the $N$ nodes.
+In order to minimize the manifold space distances between $1$-hop neighbors $(i,j) \in \cE$ connected in graph $\cG$, we first minimize the \textit{graph Laplacian regularizer} (GLR) \cite{pang17}, \ie,

-where $q_{k,i}$ is the $k$-th latent coordinate of node $i$, and $\I$ is the identity matrix.
+where $q_{k,i}$ is the $k$-th latent coordinate of node $i$, and $\I$ is an identity matrix of appropriate dimension.
 When minimizing coordinate difference in all $K$ dimensions of 1-hop neighbors $i$ and $j$ where $(i,j) \in \cE$, \eqref{eq:obj1} promotes smaller distance $d_{i,j}$ for larger edge weight $W_{i,j}$, given aforementioned property 1 of manifold graphs.
-The condition $\P^{\top}\P=\I$ is imposed to ensure $\q_{i}^{\top}\q_{j}=\delta_{i-j}$, and this orthogonality condition ensures $i$-th and $j$-th coordinates are sufficiently different and not duplicates of each other.
+We impose the orthogonality condition $\P^{\top}\P=\I$---\ie, $\q_{i}^{\top}\q_{j}=\delta_{i-j}$---to ensure that the $i$-th and $j$-th coordinates are sufficiently different and thus not duplicates of each other.
+Otherwise, the dimension of the manifold space can be reduced from $K$.

-Although minimizing \eqref{eq:obj1} would minimize the weighted squared Euclidean distance $\|\p_i - \p_j\|^2_2$ between connected node pair $(i,j)$ in the latent space, this only preserves the \textit{first-order proximity} of the graph structure~\cite{xu2021understanding}.
+Even though minimizing \eqref{eq:obj1} would minimize the weighted squared Euclidean distance $\|\p_i - \p_j\|^2_2$ between connected node pair $(i,j)$ in the manifold space, this only preserves the \textit{first-order proximity} in the graph, which may not be sufficiently representative of the global graph structure~\cite{xu2021understanding}.
 Hence, we regularize \eqref{eq:obj1} using property 2 of manifold graph.

 Specifically, we define matrix $\Q$ to maximize distances between disconnected 2-hop neighbors.
 Denote by $\cT_i$ the \textit{two-hop neighbor} node set from node $i$; \ie, node $j \in \cT_i$ is reachable in two hops from $i$, but $(i,j) \not\in \cE$.
 The aggregate distance between each node $i$ and its 2-hop neighbors in $\cT_i$ is $\sum_{i \in \cV} \sum_{j \in \cT_i} \|\p_i - \p_j \|^2_2$.